Aj-Ishac/Driving-Safety-Collision-Prevention-Module/README.md

 <p align="center">
     The Front-End Android app is responsible for receiving the processed data from the hardware and presenting it to the user along with warning alerts when necessary.
-The application is built using the MIT App Inventor framework and connects to the back-end using Bluetooth.
+The application is built using the MIT App Inventor framework and connects to the brains of the device using Bluetooth.
 </p>